U.S. Business Immigration Services

-The Visa Waiver Program (VWP) enables citizens of participating countries to travel to the U.S. for tourism or business for 90 days or less without obtaining a U.S. visa.
+The Visa Waiver Program, now known as ESTA, enables citizens of participating countries to travel to the U.S. for tourism or business for 90 days or less without obtaining a U.S. visa.

 Permanent Residency (Green Card)

-The Permanent Residency Card, also known as the “Green Card” allows foreign nationals to work and live in the US permanently.
-Typically a worker applying for a Green Card must be sponsored, which means an organization such as an employer, files a petition on your behalf.
-The most common employment –based method for obtaining a Green Card is through a three-step process which includes Labor Certification, Immigration Petition, and the Application for Adjustment of Status to Permanent Residency.
+Permanent Residency, also known as the “Green Card”, allows foreign nationals to work and live in the U.S. permanently.
+Typically, a worker applying for a Green Card must be sponsored, which means an organization such as an employer, files a petition on your behalf.
+The most common employment-based method for obtaining a Green Card is through a three-step process which includes Labor Certification, Immigrant Petition, and the Application for Adjustment of Status.